 September 2014: Governor Chris Christie created the Facing Addiction Task Force – a 12-member team of leaders and experts to fight addiction through treatment found in rehabs in New Jersey, and prevention measures.

 October 2015: To counter the overusing and abusing of dextromethorphan, found in more than 12 over-the-counter prescription pills and cold medications, the sale of dextromethorphan became illegal to anyone under the age of 18.

 April 2016: New Jersey’s Prescription Monitoring Program, responsible for a central database, allowing participating states to share records on the sale of prescriptions for Controlled Dangerous Substances, expanded to include New York, the seventh state participating in the program in the northeast.

 January 2017: The Governor announced expedited legislation to be passed this month to ensure people cannot be denied coverage by their health insurance provider for their first six months at a drug rehab in New Jersey.

-January 2017: Excecutive Order 219, signed by Governor Chris Christie to strengthen his administrations fight against substance abuse, declared the opioid epidemic a public health crisis in New Jersey.
-This action created the Governor’s Task Force on Drug Abuse Control and requires the marshalling of all appropriate resources to combat the harmful effects of opioid abuse in the state.
+January 2017: Executive Order 219, signed by Governor Chris Christie to strengthen his administrations fight against substance abuse, declared the opioid epidemic a public health crisis in New Jersey.
+This action created the Governor’s Task Force on Drug Abuse Control and required the marshaling of all appropriate resources to combat the harmful effects of opioid abuse in the state.

 April 2017: The New Jersey state Governor opened New Jersey’s first Drug Rehab in NJ, located in a prison.
 This marked the opening of the first licensed, clinically driven drug rehab in New Jersey.